Doctor Who ratings are often the subject of intense scrutiny! How did Doctor Who: Flux fare?

-Undoubtedly, Doctor Who: Flux has been a confusing story so far, but it hasn’t pretended otherwise.
-For a rundown on who all the key characters are, check out our handy guide.
+Undoubtedly, Doctor Who: Flux was a complex story, but it didn’t pretend otherwise.
+For a rundown on all the key characters, check out our handy guide.

-What do you think of the latest Doctor Who ratings?
-And have you been enjoying Doctor Who: Flux?
+What do you think of these Doctor Who ratings?
+And did you enjoy Doctor Who: Flux?
 Let me know in the comments below.

 Doctor Who Christmas scarf – order now from the Lovarzi shop!